tim-hardcastle/Pipefish/README.md

 input.
 #0 →
 ```

-## Truthiness

-Charm has built-in *truthiness* for some of these types: `int`, `string`, `set`, `list` and `map`.
-That is to say, if you pass an object of one of these types to an operator expecting a boolean value, then it will automatically evaluate to `false` if it is (respectively) `0`, the empty string, the empty set, the empty list, or the empty map.

 ## Headwords

 In our example (`examples/variables.ch`) of creating variables, you will notice that the declarations were preceeded by the word `var`.
 This is a *headword*, meaning, in this case, "please treat everything that follows this as a variable declaration until either the end of the script, or until you reach another headword".